Frequently Asked Questions

 Who provides data?

-Several of the area’s hospital systems and physician groups are already participating with etHIN, and more are in the process of being added.
+Several of the area’s hospital systems and physician groups are participating in etHIN, with more in the process of being added.
 See a list of current participants.

 How do I access patient information through etHIN?

-You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Physician’s Portal, also known as the etHIN Health Information Portal (eHIP).
+You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Clinical Viewer, also known as the eHIP Clinical Viewer.

-Yes, etHIN can provide access to both the etHIN Health Information Portal (eHIP), mentioned above, and DirectSX, a secure email system that allows sharing of clinical information.
-DirectSX is a simple, secure messaging system that allows for patient information to be sent from one provider to another.
+Yes, etHIN can provide access to both the eHIP Clinical Viewer, mentioned above, and DirectSX, a secure healthcare only email system that allows sharing of clinical information.
+DirectSX is a simple, secure messaging system that allows patient information to be sent or received directly from one healthcare provider to another.

 How long does it take to get started?